notmysrks/workoutGenerator/README.md

 ## How to Run
 No third party modules required, plug and play.

-Requires Python 3.7 or newer for `dataclass` module support, check version with `python3 -V`
+Requires Python 3.7 or newer for `dataclasses` module support, check version with `python3 -V`

 ### Terminal (Recommended)
 - From the project directory: `python3 main.py`